danieldefrancisco-lr/remote-apps-demos-74/order-graph-remote-app/README.markdown

 ### Hosting the Application Files

-For demo purposes you can host the application’s static resources in Liferay’s Document Library
+For demo purposes you can host the application’s static resources in Liferay’s Document Library.
+For that, upload the js file in *./build/static/js* and the css file in *./build/static/css* into a folder in the Document Library.

 ### Registering the Application with Remote Apps